World's biggest cave is even bigger than we thought

 Last month, a trio of British divers -- the same divers who aided in the rescue of the trapped soccer team in Thailand in 2018 -- ventured to Phong Nha-Ke Bang National Park, in the jungle-filled Quang Binh Province of central Vietnam, to explore the cave's waterways.

-During the groundbreaking dive, they discovered a new underwater tunnel that connects Son Doong (meaning "Mountain River Cave") with another enormous cave called Hang Thung.
+During the groundbreaking dive, they discovered an underwater tunnel that connects Son Doong (meaning "Mountain River Cave") with another enormous cave called Hang Thung.

 Son Doong currently measures a total of 38.5 million cubic meters (about 1.35 billion cubic feet).
 When it's officially connected with Thung Cave, it will add an additional 1.6 million cubic meters in volume.